matomo-org/developer-documentation/docs/generated/master/Piwik/Period/Range.md

 <a name="getDateStart" id="getDateStart"></a>
 ### `getDateStart()`

-Returns the start date of the period
+Returns the start date of the period.

 #### Signature